Gluten Free Chocolate Cupcakes

 What’s In Gluten Free Flour??

-There are a lot gluten free flour blends out there.
+There are a lot of gluten-free flour blends out there.
 Each brand uses a unique mixture of wheat flour alternatives, like rice flour, brown rice flour, and even almond flour!

 image of ingredients for gluten free chocolate cupcake reipe

-Gluten adds an elasticity and stickiness to dough and batter.
-Xanthan gum emulates these characteristics in gluten free baking, and helps lock in moisture.
+Gluten adds elasticity and stickiness to dough and batter.
+Xanthan gum emulates these characteristics in gluten-free baking and helps lock in moisture.

 My favorite brand of gluten free flour for this recipe was King Arthur.
 However, any brand of gluten free flour you can find at your grocery store should work.